soniah/blog/content/posts/2010-04-30-solaris-rbac-creating-limited-accounts.md

 #!/bin/sh
 /usr/sbin/ifconfig -a</pre>

 Remove default auths and profile from all users.
-Note -- this is required so that the foo user doesn&#8217;t get the &#8220;Basic Solaris User&#8221; profile, which allows all user level binaries to be run.
+Note -- this is required so that the foo user doesn't get the &#8220;Basic Solaris User&#8221; profile, which allows all user level binaries to be run.
 This however affects other accounts and services, and would require further testing:

 <pre>/etc/security/policy.conf
 # sonia AUTHS_GRANTED=solaris.device.cdrw